Kayak (company)

-Kayak (styled as KAYAK) is a metasearch engine for travel services, including airline flights, hotels, rental cars, and vacation packages.
+Kayak (styled as KAYAK) is an American metasearch engine for travel services, including airline flights, hotels, rental cars, and vacation packages.
 It is owned and operated by Booking Holdings.

 Kayak's website and mobile apps are currently available in about 20 languages and 30 countries, including the United States, the United Kingdom, Canada, India, China, France, Germany, Italy, Spain, Russia, Switzerland, Norway, Sweden, Finland, the Netherlands, Australia, Ireland, Mexico, New Zealand, Belgium, Korea, Japan, and Singapore.

 History

 Kayak was founded in January 2004 by Steve Hafner and Paul M. English.
-Before Kayak, Steve Hafner, Kayak's current CEO, helped found Orbitz in November 1999 and led its business development, advertising sales, marketing, and product marketing activities.
+Hafner previously co-founded Orbitz.

 The company was originally named Travel Search Company, Inc. and the name was changed to Kayak Software Corporation in August 2004.

 The website launched in February 2005.

 In December 2007, Kayak raised $196 million in financing from a group of investors including General Catalyst, Sequoia Capital, Accel Partners, and Oak Investment Partners.
 Using that funding, Kayak acquired SideStep, another online travel agency.

 On March 5, 2010, Kayak sold certain assets related to TravelPost.

 In May 2010, Kayak acquired German travel search platform Swoodoo.

 In January 2011, Kayak shut down SideStep and redirected SideStep traffic to Kayak.com.

 In April 2011, Kayak acquired all of the outstanding shares of JaBo Vertrieb-und Entwicklung GmbH, or JaBo Software, operator Checkfelix, a travel search engine in Austria.

 On July 20, 2012, Kayak became a public company via an initial public offering.
 On its first day of trading on the NASDAQ stock exchange under the symbol KYAK, Kayak opened at $26 per share and closed at $33.18 per share.

 On May 21, 2013, Booking Holdings, then known as Priceline.com, acquired the company for $2.1 billion.

+Post-acquisition

 In September 2013, Kayak announced an office move to the Harbor Point district of Stamford, aided by a $2.5 million loan from the state of Connecticut.

+In 2016 KAYAK launched voice search on Amazon Alexa.